tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 - Fast
 - Security
 - Development work flow: no need to create the backend serve.
 This makes it incredibly easy to run your site locally, automate builds, switch to a different host, etc.
-- Alot of themes available, fast build, easy for maintaince.
+- A lot of themes available, fast build, easy for maintenance.
 That's true.
 You even build a beautiful website after some minutes.

 There a lot of static site generators, check out on [staticgen.com](https://www.staticgen.com/)